-The flow rate is taken from the last time line of the run file.
+The flow rate is taken from the last line of the run file.
 Use this field to select a flow rate.
-If the purge mode is pressure, the pressure is automatically set to one-half (50%) of the maximum pressure level set in the run file.
+If the purge mode is Pres (pressure) instead of Flow, the pressure is automatically set to one-half (50%) of the maximum pressure level set in the run file.